rad03i2/python-toolbox/docs/text-statistics.md

 ## Count words

 Words are separated by whitespace using `str.split()`.
 Repeated spaces and tabs do not create empty words.
 Punctuation remains part of each word.

+## Count characters

+Character counts use `len(text)` and include spaces and newline characters in the decoded text.
+This is not a byte count or a count of visual glyphs.